SvgDiagram

 • x,y,w,h: the coordinates and size of the foreign object.

-• html: the string representing the HMTL element to append.
-When the HTML element is attached, you can manipulate it by using standard HTML functions or JQuery functions.
+• html: the string representing the HTML element to append.
+When the HTML element is attached, you can manipulate it by using standard HTML functions or jQuery functions.

 getById(id)